 BeachPoint Cottages occupies a prime location within the 3.5 square miles of paradise known as Siesta Key.
 We are one of the few vacation rental properties on the island that is just a few steps away from this very unique and quiet area of the beach.
 This special beach locale is accessible primarily by foot or bike.
 Locals gather here in the evenings to watch the spectacular sunsets.

 If you are looking for a laid back, less crowded beach for your family vacation – you will love BeachPoint Cottages.
-Close enough to easily stroll to your cottage for a break or a snack and no parking issues.
+Close enough to mosey back to your cottage for a break or a snack.

 The cottages are also an easy 2-3 minute stroll from the restaurants and shops of cool Siesta Village.

 According to WikiTravel, Siesta Beach “has one of the most beautiful beaches in North America and possibly the world.”

 “Unlike beaches elsewhere that are made up mostly of pulverized coral, Siesta Beach’s sand is 99% quartz.
 Even on the hottest days, the sand is so reflective that it feels cool underfoot.
 It’s estimated that the sand on Siesta Beach and Crescent Beach on Siesta Key is millions of years old, having its origin in the Appalachians and flowing down the rivers from the mountains until it eventually was deposited on the shores of Siesta Key.